 Early History of the Sallwyn family

-Another 257 words (18 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Sallwyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sallwyn research.
+Another 129 words (9 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Sallwyn History in all our PDF Extended History products and printed products wherever possible.

 Sallwyn Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Salvin, de Salvin, Salwin, Silvan, Silvayne, Salvayne, Salvyn, Cuckney, Cucknay, Cukney and many more.

 Early Notables of the Sallwyn family (pre 1700)